Heat Fleet lists hundreds of local oil company deals, so you can get the best heating oil delivery prices in Cincinnati

 Short Term Trends

-Cincinnati’s overall heating oil use varies annually as winter conditions change.
-As the temperature outside gets colder, homes’ boilers need to burn additional number two heating oil to maintain the temperature that the thermostat is set to.
+Cincinnati’s overall number two heating oil usage changes from year to year based on the severity of the winter.
+As the temperature outside gets more chilly, homes’ furnaces need to burn more and more number two heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Cincinnati was 33.0°F, which was 5.2°F colder than the prior winter's average outside temperature.

 Cincinnati Average Winter Temperature